 Search Engine Optimization has also become a very popular focus for blockchain marketers.
 Because SEO allows for organic and recurring traffic without the need to be approved by a third party.

 Here’s a great podcast episode on why crypto companies should focus on SEO.

 Similar to Google ads, it is possible to run display ads accross a number of crypto publishers and news sites and relatively good CPM rates.

 Here are the top crypto display ad networks.

-Coinbound is the leading cryptocurrency marketing agency.
-Coinbound has worked with major crypto brands like eToro, Cosmos, MetaMask, OKCoin, ShapeShift, Voyager, and CoinStats to boost brand growth through influencers, publishers, SEO, social media management, PPC, and paid advertising.
+Coinbound is the leading Web3 marketing agency.
+Coinbound works with major crypto brands like eToro, Cosmos, MetaMask, Litecoin, Tron, OKCoin, and Voyager to boost brand growth through influencers, publishers, PR, SEO, social media management, community growth, and paid advertising.